HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/deployapplication.md

     -applicationName <value>
     ```

-    Use this attribute to set the flag to enable taking backup of the application to be undeployed.
-Default is false.
+    Use this attribute to set the flag to enable taking a backup of the application to be undeployed. the default is false.

     ```
     -enable-backup <value>